Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 .. code-block:: text

     The project name will occur in several places in the built documentation.
-    > Project name: Qiskit X
+    > Project name: <Enter Your Project Name, e.g. qiskit-hal-provider>
-    > Author name(s): Qiskit X Development Team
+    > Author name(s): <Enter Author Names or a Team, e.g. Qiskit HAL Provider Development Team>
-    > Project release []: 0.1.0
+    > Project release []: <Enter Project Release Corresponding to the Documentation, e.g. 0.1.0>

 This time you need to give non-default answers.
 Set your project name and put your development team name as the author name.
 If you have a release cycle you can put your current version in the project release field.
+Throughout this tutorial, we will use ``Qiskit HAL Provider`` as an example.

 .. code-block:: text